 Peru country brief

-Reflecting Australia's commitment to enhancing its engagement with Peru and with Latin America more generally, Australia re-opened its embassy in Lima in September 2010.
-Australia opened an Embassy in Lima in 1968, but closed it in 1986.
+Reflecting Australia's commitment to enhancing its engagement with Peru and with Latin America more generally, Australia re-opened its Embassy in Lima in September 2010.
+Australia opened an embassy in Lima in 1968, but closed it in 1986.
 The Peruvian government established consular representation in Sydney as early as 1930 and an embassy in Canberra in 1963.
-Peru now maintains an Embassy and a Consulate-General in Sydney.
+Peru now maintains an embassy in Canberra and a Consulate-General in Sydney.

-From 1532-33, Spanish conquistadores led by Francisco Pizarro defeated the Incan empire that became part of the vice-royalty of Peru with its capital Lima.
+From 1532-33, Spanish conquistadores led by Francisco Pizarro defeated the Incan empire that became part of the vice-royalty of Peru.
 The vice-royalty, the largest in Latin America, was created in 1542.
-Peru gained independence from Spain on 28 July 1821, following a proclamation by the leader of the independence struggle, Argentinean Jose de San Martin.
-However, liberation was not completed until December 1824, when another independence leader the Venezuelan Simon Bolivar, defeated a Spanish army in Junín and Venezuelan Marshall Antonio Jose de Sucre defeated a Spanish army at Ayacucho, ending Spain's rule in South America.
+Peru gained independence from Spain on 28 July 1821, following a proclamation by the leader of the independence struggle, Argentine Jose de San Martin.
+However, liberation was not completed until December 1824, when another independence leader, the Venezuelan Simon Bolivar, defeated a Spanish army in Junín and Venezuelan Marshall Antonio Jose de Sucre defeated a Spanish army at Ayacucho, ending Spain's rule in South America.
 Spain recognised Peru's independence in 1879.

 Peru is a republic headed by a president directly elected for a five-year term.
-Under Peru's Constitution, the President cannot stand for re-election for a consecutive term, but can do so at a later time.
+Under Peru's constitution, the president cannot stand for re-election for a consecutive term, but can do so at a later time.
+The next presidential elections are to be held in 2016.

-The President appoints the head and members of a Council of Ministers, the country's principal executive body.
-The powers of the head, or president, of the Council of Ministers are equivalent to those of a prime minister.
+The President, as head of government and head of state, appoints the head and members of a Council of Ministers, the country's principal executive body.
+The powers of the head, or president, of the Council of Ministers are similar to those of a prime minister.
 The legislature consists of a single 130-member chamber and can be dissolved once during a presidential term.
 Peru is divided into 25 administrative regions and 24 geographical departments plus the constitutional province of Callao.
 Regions hold political, economic and administrative autonomy.
-The metropolitan area of Lima, the capital city, is however treated separately.
-It is governed by a mayor and is separate from the surrounding region which has the same name.
-Regions and Departments are divided into provinces, which are in turn sub-divided into districts.
-Provincial and district-level leaders are popularly elected.
+The metropolitan area of Lima, the capital city, is treated separately.
+It is governed by a mayor and is separated from the surrounding region which has the same name.
+Regions and departments are divided into provinces, which are in turn sub-divided into districts.
+Provincial and district-level leaders are popularly elected and can be recalled by referendum.
 The judicial hierarchy includes provincial and departmental courts and is headed by the Supreme Court in Lima.
 There is a separate Constitutional Court which supervises the Constitution of the country.

 President Ollanta Humala was sworn into office on 28 July 2011, following his defeat of centre-right candidate Keiko Fujimori (daughter of jailed former President Alberto Fujimori) in the second round of presidential elections in June 2011.

 President Humala succeeded Alan Garcia, who replaced Alejandro Toledo in 2006.
-Toledo had been elected President in 2001 in an election held following the fleeing to Japan of former President Alberto Fujimori, who had been charged with human rights and corruption offences.
-Fujimori was subsequently extradited to Peru from Chile in 2007 and remains in gaol in Lima.
+Toledo had been elected President in 2001 in an election held following the conclusion of the provisional government, led by Valentin Paniagua,. which lasted 8 months following.the fleeing to Japan of former President Alberto Fujimori, who had been charged with human rights and corruption offences.
+Fujimori was subsequently extradited to Peru from Chile in 2007 and is currently serving a maximum 25-year jail term.
+Despite continued political pressure, President Humala has maintained his refusal to grant a pardon to Fujimori.
 Macroeconomic reform, market liberalisation and the implementation of policies designed to attract foreign investment began during the Fujimori era and marked the administrations of both Toledo and Garcia during the period 2001-2011.

 President Humala, who ran on a centre-left platform, is a former army officer who previously ran unsuccessfully for President in 2006.
 Humala is continuing the economic policies that helped Peru sustain its impressive growth rates over the last decade, while putting greater emphasis on policies to increase social inclusion.
-Humala's Gana Perú party holds the greatest number of seats in the Congress (42 out of 130), followed by Fujimori's Fuerza 2011 (37 seats).
+Humala's Gana Perú party holds the largest number of seats in the Congress (42 out of 130), followed by Fujimori's Fuerza Popular (37 seats).
+Gana Perú usually relies on support from former President Toledo’s party, Peru Posible, to pass legislation.
 Former President Garcia's American Popular Revolutionary Alliance (APRA) has four seats, down from 36 in the 2006 Congress.

 Peru has an active and dynamic political scene with fluctuating coalitions, no dominant individual parties and sharp social divisions.
+This however has led to a degree of instability in Congress, with the legislature often unable to reach agreement on important issues including appointments to bodies such as the Constitutional Tribunal, the Board of the Central Bank and the appointment of the Defensor del Pueblo.
 The economic recovery since 2001 has had a strong positive impact in reducing poverty, which according to official figures is currently around 27.8 per cent of the population, down from 42.4 per cent in 2007.
 This is likely to continue so long as sound macroeconomic measures are maintained, although large regional disparities persist.
-Someremnants of the Shining Path terrorist movement, which was responsible for a violent uprising throughout Peru in the late 1980s and early 1990s, still operate in remote areas, although the small numbers of adherents to the organisation are now more involved in drug-trafficking and other criminal activities.
+Some remnants of the Shining Path terrorist movement, which was responsible for a violent uprising throughout Peru in the late 1980s and early 1990s, still operate in remote areas, although the small numbers of adherents to the organisation are now more involved in drug-trafficking and other criminal activities.
 The government still faces a considerable challenge in combating this group and other narco-trafficking groups.
 Efforts to defeat these groups continue to cost the lives annually of dozens of police and army personnel.

 Peru shares its borders with Ecuador, Colombia, Brazil, Bolivia and Chile.
 Tensions have arisen over land and maritime borders from time-to-time, particularly with Chile and Ecuador.
-A maritime dispute between Peru and Chile is currently before the International Court of Justice, with a decision expected to be handed down in mid 2013.
+A maritime dispute between Peru and Chile is currently before the International Court of Justice, with a decision expected to be handed down in by or in the last quarter of 2013.
 Peru's relationships with its neighbours are generally cooperative, increasingly so with those countries which are part of the Pacific Alliance (Mexico, Colombia and Chile in addition to Peru).
 Support for greater regional integration in Latin America is an important priority for President Humala.
 Peru has publicly supported Argentina's position over the dispute with the United Kingdom on the Falkland Islands.
-It has also mediated in the border dispute between Bolivia and Chile.
+It has also mediated in the land-border dispute between Bolivia and Chile.

 The Peruvian government has good relations with the United States - Peru's second-largest trading partner.
 The United States and Peru signed a Trade Promotion Agreement (essentially a Free Trade Agreement) in 2006 to boost economic and trade ties.
 This entered into force on 1 February 2009.
 Peru and the United States cooperate extensively on law enforcement issues, particularly in relation to narcotics.
 In 2012, Peru and Colombia successfully finalised the negotiation of a FTA with the European Union and this entered into force on 1 March 2013.